Aliens vs. Predator: Requiem (video game): Plot

-The protagonist predator has come to Earth in response to a distress signal from a comrade's ship.
+The protagonist Wolf Predator has come to Earth in response to a distress signal from a comrade's ship.
 Upon his arrival in the small Colorado town of Gunnison, he learns that Aliens have begun terrorizing the local populace.
 His mission is to destroy the Aliens and remove any trace of their activity.
-After reaching his comrades' ship and erasing its traces from Earth, the Predator's only mission is to exterminate all Aliens in the vicinity.
+After reaching his comrades' ship and erasing its traces from Earth, Wolf's only mission is to exterminate all Aliens in the vicinity.

-The Predator travels through rural and urban areas of Gunnison, fighting more Aliens along the way, and occasionally being harassed by human soldiers and civilians.
-Finally, the main Alien lair is found in a hospital, where several mines are set by the Predator to bring the Hive down.
+Wolf travels through rural and urban areas of Gunnison, fighting more Aliens along the way, and occasionally being harassed by human soldiers and civilians.
+Finally, the main Alien lair is found in a hospital, where several mines are set by Wolf to bring the Hive down.
 The game concludes with the final fight against an attacking helicopter and the hospital's destruction.
-Suddenly, the Alien Queen is seen appearing out of the hospital's rubble, only to be destroyed, along with the entire town, by a nuclear warhead, while the Predator successfully leaves Earth.
+Suddenly, the Alien Queen is seen appearing out of the hospital's rubble, only to be destroyed, along with the entire town, by a nuclear warhead, while Wolf successfully leaves Earth.